Q: What is Interprofessional Education?

 Q. What if I did not remove myself from a learning activity that I had signed up for on the IPE Management System and missed the activity?

 We ask that students retain a level of professionalism in respect for the number of spots that each activity can accommodate and withdraw 48 hours in advance of a learning activity.
 Students can withdraw from an activity through the IPE Management System.
 If due to extenuating circumstances a student cannot attend an event, their file will show a “Did Not Attend” (DNA) for that activity.
 If a student incurs two or more DNAs, they will be reported to their IPE Program Lead.

 Q. What if I need to leave early for an activity?

 We ask that students plan ahead and avoid having to leave early from an activity.
 This disrupts not only the student’s learning process but the learning process of their peers as well.
 If due to extenuating circumstances a student must leave the activity, their file will show a DNA for that activity if they leave more than 15 minutes prior to the end of the activity.
 If the student leaves less than 15 minutes prior to the end of the activity, the student will notify the facilitator and they will determine the status of the student’s attendance, with the Curriculum Portfolio representative.

 Q: How can I check my attendance?

 Students have the ability to review the completion of their IPE Learning Activities through the IPE Management System: http://ipecurriculum.utoronto.ca/

 Q: How will my attendance record be updated?

-Please ensure you sign the attendance sheets at every learning activity so that your attendance is tracked.
-Should your file not reflect your attendance in an activity within 6 weeks from the date of the activity, please contact general inquiries at firstname.lastname@example.org.
+Please ensure you put the attendance code provided at every learning activity on the IPE management system, so that your attendance is tracked.
+Should your file not reflect your attendance in an activity immediately after the date of the activity, please contact general inquiries at firstname.lastname@example.org.